jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 </VirtualHost>
 ```

-!!! important "For now, SSL related config is ignored, certbot will edit this file for us.
+!!! warning "For now, SSL-related config is ignored, Certbot will edit this file for us.
 We just need to provide him a working config on an insecure VirtualHost."

 Now we want to enable our website: